therealsylaucoin/shoppies-challenge/README.md

 The OMDB api returns "Error response: Too many results" (and undefined result) when the user has types only a few letters.
 The documentation for the api provides no parameter to limit the results.
 I tried using the page parameter, but that did not solve the error.
 After contacting a few folks on gitHub, it seems that this is simply the way the API returns results.
-At this time, I haven;t found a solution/workaround.
+At this time, I haven't found a solution/workaround, other than displaying the message to the user.

+## Things to know:
+The Submission functionality is not included in this project.
+Therefor, clicking on the submit button will have no effect on the data in firebase/on the page.
+The buttons are currently there for presentation/placeholders, and for hiding the banner.

 ## How does it work?
 The user enters characters into the search input.
 On change, the input is saved and used to make an API call to OMDB.